colinmollenhour/node-caching-proxy/README.md

-# Node.js Caching HTTP Proxy #
+# Node.js Caching Reverse HTTP Proxy #

+cachingReverseProxy is a connect middleware which reverse-proxies requests to an upstream server with full support for RFC2616 protocol and then some.
-This node.js project utilizes the "http-cache" module but adds an RFC2616-compliant cache atop it.
-It utilizes MongoDb as the default cache storage backend but could easily be extended with a different backend.
+It utilizes MongoDb as the default cache storage backend but could easily be extended with other backends.

 The primary feature that sets this caching proxy apart from others is the full support for ETag, Vary and revalidate requests including simultaneous